cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 1. TOC
 {:toc}

+## Incorrect Wave Sampling (June-August, 2021)

+A sampling error caused a portion of our respondents to be accidentally sent the Wave 10 survey instrument instead of the newer Wave 11 survey instrument.
+The error was fixed on August 2, 2021, but as a result of this error:

+* A random 1% of the sample was accidentally sent the W10 instrument between June 15 and July 4, 2021.
+* A random 3% of the sample was accidentally sent the W10 instrument between July 5 and July 11, 2021.
+* A random 10% of the sample was accidentally sent the W10 instrument between July 12 and July 21, 2021.
+* A random 50% of the sample was accidentally sent the W10 instrument between July 22 and July 30, 2021.
+* A random 91-98% of the sample was accidentally sent the W10 instrument between July 31 and August 1, 2021.

+Despite differences between the two instruments, we have not detected trend discontinuities as a result of the error.
+We will continue to investigate.

 ## Response Volume Drop (July 20-22, 2021)

 On July 20, 2021, a technical problem in the process that samples Facebook users